Wise Online - View Week

 - Kindness is good for our physiological wellbeing.
 It produces oxytocin which fills our heart with blood, dilates our blood vessels and lowers our blood pressure.
 Make your kindness acts this week unconditional (you don’t need anything back).

-Minimising the Impact of Secondary Trauma
+Minimising the Impact of Trauma

 Firstly, let’s revise the window of tolerance so we can identify the early warning signs of trauma and dysregulation.